chef-boneyard/delivery-sugar/README.md

 ## Test Kitchen

-The heavy resource `delivery_test_kitchen` will enable your projects to use [Test Kitchen](http://kitchen.ci) in Delivery.
+The resource `delivery_test_kitchen` will enable your projects to use [Test Kitchen](http://kitchen.ci) in Delivery.
 Currently, we only support the [kitchen-ec2 driver](https://github.com/test-kitchen/kitchen-ec2).

 ### Prerequisites